rachelramido/amaysim-automation-exercise-javascript-cypress/README.md

    1. From the dashboard page, go to the mobile settings page.
    1. On the Mobile Settings page, verify that `AutoRenewal` for this mobile service is turned off.
 1. The tests use the Page Object Model.
 The page classes are in `cypress/e2e/pageObjects`.
-1. When run from the command line, by default, tests will run in the headless `electron` browser.
-You can change this to run in chrome if needed (see the "How to execute tests" section below).

 ### Cypress Configuration
 1. These are in the file `cypress.config.js`.
 Among other things, it contains the base URL.